Insight - Craft brewers tap down resistance to Wall Street investors

 Investors' interest has already become apparent in some of the prices paid for entry.
 When Oskar Blues Brewery, the Longmont, Colorado-based maker of Dale's Pale Ale, was sold to an affiliate of investment firm Fireman Capital earlier this year, it was valued at as much as 20 times its 12-month earnings before interest, tax, depreciation and amortization (EBITDA).

-By comparison, beer conglomerates Anheuser-Busch InBev SA (ABI.BR) and Heineken NV (HEIN.AS) trade at 13.4 times and 12.5 times EBITDA over the last 12 months, respectively.
+By comparison, beer conglomerates Anheuser-Busch InBev SA and Heineken NV trade at 13.4 times and 12.5 times EBITDA over the last 12 months, respectively.

 "Anyone who does want to sell, should be selling right now," said Hindy, who retains common stock in Brooklyn Brewery.
 "Valuations are out of this world.
 There are people swarming all of us wanting to give us money.
 In a two-week period, I had 17 different private equity firms that called."